 - An eIF4 protein complex.

 - Cap-binding protein 1 (CBP1).
 CBP1 is the protein responsible for recognizing the 7-mG structure on eukaryotic mature mRNAs.

 3. Identification of the start codon.
 The 40S ribosomal subunit and associated factors start at the 7-mG cap and move 5’ to 3’ along the mRNA looking for a start codon.
 This scanning process requires the cleavage of ATP.
 Not all possible start codons (5’-AUG-3’) are chosen to initiate translation.
-The 5’-AUG-3’ that is chosen is within the consensus sequence 5’- GCC (A or G)CCAUGG – 3’.
+The 5’-AUG-3’ that is chosen is within the consensus sequence 5’-GCC (A or G)CCAUGG-3’.
 This consensus sequence is the Kozak sequence.
-When the tRNAmet interacts with the start codon, tRNAmet is in the P site of the ribosome.
+When the tRNAmet forms hydrogen bonds with the start codon, tRNAmet is in the P site of the ribosome.